Adrenal Glands: What You Need to Know

 Congenital adrenal hyperplasia can remain undiagnosed for years depending on the severity of the enzyme deficiency.
 In more severe cases, infants may suffer from ambiguous genitalia, dehydration, vomiting and failure to thrive.

 Sometimes, adrenal glands may develop nodules that produce too much of certain hormones.
 Nodules 4 centimeters or larger and nodules that show certain features on imaging increase suspicion for malignancy.
 Both benign and cancerous nodules may produce excessive amounts of certain hormones, which is referred to as a functional nodule.
 Functional tumors, malignant tumors or nodules greater than 4 centimeters are recommended to be referred for surgical evaluation.

 Excess of Cortisol: Cushing Syndrome

 Cushing syndrome results from excessive production of cortisol from the adrenal glands.
-The symptoms may include weight gain and fatty deposits in certain areas of the body, such as the face, below the back of the neck and in the abdomen; thinning arms and legs; purple stretch marks on the abdomen; facial hair; fatigue; muscle weakness; easily bruised skin; high blood pressure; diabetes; and other health issues.
+The symptoms may include weight gain and fatty deposits in certain areas of the body, such as the face, below the back of the neck called a buffalo hump and in the abdomen; thinning arms and legs; purple stretch marks on the abdomen; facial hair; fatigue; muscle weakness; easily bruised skin; high blood pressure; diabetes; and other health issues.

 Excess of Aldosterone: Hyperaldosteronism